 The essay is a very good read.
 You get to see how database technologies evolved from naive data models to unnecessarily complicated models, then thanks to a good mathematician named Edgar F. Codd, it got way more beautiful and highly theoretically-grounded.
 After a few alternatives, a new wave of XML databases come back bearing a lot of complications.
 (Along the way, you also get to see how Michael Stonebraker managed to sell several startups, but that isn’t the main story – or is it?)

 There are many interesting lesson learned.
 The most two interesting for me are:

-- XML database doesn’t take off because it is exceedingly complicated, and there is no way to efficiently store and index it using our best data structures like B-trees and the like.
+- XML database doesn’t take off because it is exceedingly complicated, and there is no way to efficiently store and index it using our best data structures like B-trees and the likes.

 I learned XML databases and I was told that XML databases failed because it lacks a theoretical foundation like the Relational model.
-Now looking back, I think that isn’t the main issue.
+Now in retrospect, I think that isn’t the main issue.
 The problem with XML is that it allows too much flexibility in the language, so implementing a good query optimizer for it is extremely difficult.

 A bit more ironically, this is how Michael Stonebraker puts it:

 We close with one final cynical note.
 A couple of years ago OLE-DB was being pushed hard by Microsoft; now it is “X stuff”.
 OLE-DB was pushed by Microsoft, in large part, because it did not control ODBC and perceived a competitive advantage in OLE-DB.
 Now Microsoft perceives a big threat from Java and its various cross platform extensions, such as J2EE.
 Hence, it is pushing hard on the XML and Soap front to try to blunt the success of Java